 CAROL RABINOVITZ: I just can't believe that anybody would say that people in their 40s shouldn't be getting mammograms.

 KNOX: Carol Rabinovitz is a Massachusetts woman who's convinced mammograms saved her life.
 She doesn't think problems like false positive tests matter, even if they cause millions of women to get needle biopsies that turn out not to find cancer.
 In fact, she has no use for people who dwell on those downsides.

-Ms. VENETA MASSON (Former Nurse Practitioner): I thought: Why am I doing this?
+VENETA MASSON: I thought: Why am I doing this?
 There was no strong scientific basis for continuing with doing mammograms as a means of saving women's lives.

 KNOX: In fact, her sister died of a breast cancer that was missed on a mammogram.